-Little Roaring River Lake Campground is located between the Upper Roaring River and Little Roaring River Lake in the Trinity Recreation Area.
+Little Roaring River Lake Campground hosts 4 campsites and is located between the Upper Roaring River and Little Roaring River Lake in the Trinity Recreation Area.

 No motorboats are allowed on the lake.